elizabethdrew/restaurant-review-be/README.md

 ## 6. Core Features
 *Detail the main functionalities of the application and their corresponding code implementations.
 Describe the APIs, their endpoints, request and response models, and any specific business rules.*

+## **6. Core Features**

+### **6.1 User Management**

+The application provides user management features through the **`UserService`** interface and its implementation in **`UserServiceImpl`**.
+These features include adding a new user, getting a user by their ID, deleting a user by their ID, and updating a user by their ID.

+**Endpoints:**

+- **POST /users**: This endpoint is used to add a new user.
+It takes a JSON payload containing user information, such as username, password, and email.
+The **`UserServiceImpl`** class handles the creation of the user in the database.
+- **GET /users/{id}**: This endpoint retrieves a user by their ID.
+The **`UserServiceImpl`** class fetches the user from the database using the **`UserRepository`**.
+- **PUT /users/{id}**: This endpoint updates a user by their ID.
+It takes a JSON payload containing the updated user information.
+The **`UserServiceImpl`** class is responsible for updating the user in the database.
+- **DELETE /users/{id}**: This endpoint deletes a user by their ID.
+The **`UserServiceImpl`** class handles the deletion of the user from the database.

+### **6.2 Restaurant Management**

+The application provides restaurant management features through the **`RestaurantService`** interface and its implementation in **`RestaurantServiceImpl`**.
+These features include adding new restaurants, retrieving all restaurants with optional filters, getting a specific restaurant by ID, updating a restaurant by ID, and deleting a restaurant by ID.

+**Endpoints:**

+- **POST /restaurants**: This endpoint is used to add a new restaurant.
+It takes a JSON payload containing restaurant information, such as name, address, and description.
+The **`RestaurantServiceImpl`** class handles the creation of the restaurant in the database.
+- **GET /restaurants**: This endpoint retrieves all restaurants, with optional filters like a search query or a specific location.
+The **`RestaurantServiceImpl`** class fetches the restaurants from the database using the **`RestaurantRepository`**.
+- **GET /restaurants/{id}**: This endpoint retrieves a specific restaurant by its ID.
+The **`RestaurantServiceImpl`** class fetches the restaurant from the database using the **`RestaurantRepository`**.
+- **PUT /restaurants/{id}**: This endpoint updates a restaurant by its ID.
+It takes a JSON payload containing the updated restaurant information.
+The **`RestaurantServiceImpl`** class is responsible for updating the restaurant in the database.
+- **DELETE /restaurants/{id}**: This endpoint deletes a restaurant by its ID.
+The **`RestaurantServiceImpl`** class handles the deletion of the restaurant from the database.

+### **6.3 Review Management**

+The application provides review management features through the **`ReviewService`** interface and its implementation in **`ReviewServiceImpl`**.
+These features include adding new reviews, retrieving all reviews with optional filters, getting a specific review by ID, updating a review by ID, and deleting a review by ID.

+**Endpoints:**

+- **POST /reviews**: This endpoint is used to add a new review.
+It takes a JSON payload containing review information, such as the restaurant ID, user ID, rating, and comment.
+The **`ReviewServiceImpl`** class handles the creation of the review in the database.
+- **GET /reviews**: This endpoint retrieves all reviews, with optional filters like a search query or a specific user or restaurant.
+The **`ReviewServiceImpl`** class fetches the reviews from the database using the **`ReviewRepository`**.
+- **GET /reviews/{id}**: This endpoint retrieves a specific review by its ID.
+The **`ReviewServiceImpl`** class fetches the review from the database using the **`ReviewRepository`**.
+- **PUT /reviews/{id}**: This endpoint updates a review by its ID.
+It takes a JSON payload containing the updated review information, such as rating and comment.
+The **`ReviewServiceImpl`** class is responsible for updating the review in the database.
+- **DELETE /reviews/{id}**: This endpoint deletes a review by its ID.
+The **`ReviewServiceImpl`** class handles the deletion of the review from the database.

+### **6.4 Authentication and Authorization**

+The application provides authentication and authorization features using the **`JpaUserDetailsService`** class and the **`SecurityUtils`** utility class.
+Users are authenticated based on their username and password.
+User roles determine their authorization levels, with the "ROLE_ADMIN" role having additional privileges.

+### Endpoints:

+- **POST /auth/login**: This endpoint is used for user authentication.
+It takes a JSON payload containing the user's username and password.
+The **`JpaUserDetailsService`** class is responsible for loading user details and checking the provided credentials.
+- **POST /auth/register**: This endpoint is used for user registration.
+It takes a JSON payload containing the user's username, password, and email.
+The **`UserServiceImpl`** class handles the creation of the new user in the database.

+### Business Rules:

+- Users with the "ROLE_ADMIN" role have additional privileges, such as deleting and updating any restaurant or review, regardless of ownership.
+- Users without the "ROLE_ADMIN" role can only delete or update their own reviews or restaurants.
+- The **`SecurityUtils`** utility class provides methods like **`getCurrentUserId()`**, **`isAdmin()`**, and **`isAdminOrOwner()`** to facilitate checking user permissions and roles.

+In summary, the Restaurant Review application offers core features related to user management, restaurant management, review management, and authentication/authorization.
+The code implementation is organized into controllers, services, repositories, and utility classes, with specific business rules enforced through the **`SecurityUtils`** utility class and user roles.

 ---

 ## 7. Error Handling